Brachyrhaphis

 Brachyrhaphis is a genus of poeciliids native to freshwater habitats in Central America.
 Most are restricted to Panama and Costa Rica, but B. holdridgei also occurs in Nicaragua and B. hartwegi is from Mexico and Guatemala.
-A recent phylogenetic analysis has suggested that Brachyrhaphis may not be of a monophyletic group.
+A phylogenetic analysis published in 2015 suggested that Brachyrhaphis may not be of a monophyletic group.

 Species

 There are currently 12 recognized species in this genus: